Some spaces of polynomial knots: Definitions and Known Results

 \begin{definition} A polynomial map $t\mapsto\fght$ is said to have degree sequence $(d_1,d_2,d_3)$ if $\deg(f)=d_1$, $\deg(g)=d_2$ and $\deg(h)=d_3$. \end{definition}

-\begin{definition} The degree of a polynomial map $\phi:\ro\to\rt$ is the maximum of degrees of its component polynomials. \end{definition}
+\begin{definition} The degree of a polynomial map $\phi:\ro\to\rt$ is the maximum of the degrees of its component polynomials. \end{definition}

-\begin{definition} A knot-type $[\kappa]$ is said to have polynomial degree $d$, if it is the least positive integer such that there is a polynomial knot $\phi$ of degree $d$ representing the knot-type $[\kappa]$.
-In this case, the polynomial knot $\phi$ is called a minimal polynomial representation of the knot-type $[\kappa]$. \end{definition}
+\begin{definition} A knot-type $[\kappa]$ is said to have polynomial degree $d$, if there exists a polynomial knot $\phi$ of degree $d$ which represents it and there is no polynomial knot of degree less than $d$ representing it.
+In this case, the polynomial knot $\phi$ is a minimal polynomial representation of the knot-type $[\kappa]$. \end{definition}

 For example, the polynomial degree of a trivial knot is $1$ and $t\mapsto (0,0,t)$ is its one of the minimal polynomial representation.

 \begin{definition} A polynomial isotopy is a continuous map $H:\zo\times\ro\to\rt$ such that $H_s=H(s,\hf\cdot\hf)$ is a polynomial knot for each $s\in\zo$. \end{definition}